asktami/flicklog-app/README.md

 - uses [TheMovieDb.org API](http://www.themoviedb.org/)

-- anyone going to the home page will see a list of all movies
+- anyone going to the home page will see 3 horizontal movie lists: now playing, coming soon, and popular

 - anyone can search for a movie